Indira Gandhi: Language policy

-Under the 1950 Constitution of India, Hindi was to have become the official national language by 1965.
-This was unacceptable to many non-Hindi speaking states, which wanted the continued use of English in government.
+Under the 1950 Constitution of India, Hindi was to be the official national language by 1965.
+That was unacceptable to many non-Hindi-speaking states which wanted the continued use of English in government.
 In 1967, Gandhi introduced a constitutional amendment that guaranteed the de facto use of both Hindi and English as official languages.
-This established the official government policy of bilingualism in India and satisfied the non-Hindi speaking Indian states.
-Gandhi thus put herself forward as a leader with a pan-Indian vision.
+It established the official government policy of bilingualism in India and satisfied the non-Hindi-speaking Indian states.
+She thus put herself forward as a leader with a pan-Indian vision.
 Nevertheless, critics alleged that her stance was actually meant to weaken the position of rival Congress leaders from the northern states such as Uttar Pradesh, where there had been strong, sometimes violent, pro-Hindi agitations.
 Gandhi came out of the language conflicts with the strong support of the south Indian populace.

 National security

 In the late 1960s and 1970s, Gandhi had the Indian army crush militant Communist uprisings in the Indian state of West Bengal.
 The communist insurgency in India was completely suppressed during the state of emergency.

 Gandhi considered the north-eastern region important, because of its strategic situation.
 In 1966, the Mizo uprising took place against the government of India and overran almost the whole of the Mizoram region.
-Gandhi ordered the Indian Army to launch massive retaliatory strikes in response.
-The rebellion was suppressed with the Indian Air Force carrying out airstrikes in Aizawl; this remains the only instance of India carrying out an airstrike in its own territory.
+She ordered the Indian Army to launch massive retaliatory strikes in response.
+The rebellion was suppressed with the Indian Air Force carrying out airstrikes in Aizawl; it remains the only instance of India carrying out airstrikes in its own territory.
 The defeat of Pakistan in 1971 and the secession of East Pakistan as pro-India Bangladesh led to the collapse of the Mizo separatist movement.
 In 1972, after the less extremist Mizo leaders came to the negotiating table, Gandhi upgraded Mizoram to the status of a union territory.
 A small-scale insurgency by some militants continued into the late 1970s, but it was successfully dealt with by the government.
-The Mizo conflict was resolved definitively during the administration of Gandhi's son Rajiv.
+The Mizo conflict was definitively resolved during the administration of Gandhi's son Rajiv.
 Today, Mizoram is considered one of the most peaceful states in the north-east.

-Responding to the insurgency in Nagaland, Gandhi "unleashed a powerful military offensive" in the 1970s.
+Responding to the insurgency in Nagaland, Indira Gandhi "unleashed a powerful military offensive" in the 1970s.
 Finally, a massive crackdown on the insurgents took place during the state of emergency ordered by Gandhi.
 The insurgents soon agreed to surrender and signed the Shillong Accord in 1975.
 While the agreement was considered a victory for the Indian government and ended large-scale conflicts, there have since been spurts of violence by rebel holdouts and ethnic conflict amongst the tribes.